Adinaadd27/Proiect-Practic-Testare-Manuala/Proiect Final/README.md

 ## 1.3 Test Analysis

 The testing process will be executed based on the above requirements for the Products module.
 The following test conditions were found:

+-Verify that if all fields are left blank an error message will be displayed.

+-Verify that a new user can create an account ussing all fields

+-Verify that the required/mandatory fields are marked with the ‘*’ symbol

+-Verify that a validation message is displayed when an incorrect email format is used.

+-Verify that the user cannot create an account by filling out only the email input field

+-Verify that the checkboxes from the profil information section are working.

+-Verify that a new user can choose a language from the dropdown menu.

+-Verify that a registered user cannot create another account using the same email address.

+-Verify that a new user cannot create a password using just letters.

+-Check the Enter button.

+-Verify that a confirmation message or email is sent to the user after successful account creation.

+-Verify whether shopping cart icon is clickable.

+-Check whether the subtotal is getting changed when the user removes any item from the cart.

+-Verify that the user is redirected to the checkout page after clicking on the “Proceed to checkout “button.

+-Verify that the user is able to change the number of items from the cart.

+-Verify if the cart is editable then check that the user is able to enter special characters.

+-Verify that the products remain in the shopping cart after the user close the browser and reopen the same site.

+-Verify that the user can add the same product in the shopping cart,after entering a negative value in the "Quantity"input field.

+-Check whether the user is able to add the item to the cart.

+-Verify that the user is able to proceed with a negative number like (-1,-2,-3….)

+-Verify that only registered users are allowed to access the Checkout Address Page.

+-Verify that Next Button and Cancel Button are available in the Checkout Address Page.

+-Verify that Name, Street Address, City, State, Country, Postal code is the mandatory field in the Checkout Address page (Billing Address).

+-Verify that error message is displayed when the user enters invalid values in all the fields in the checkout  page.

 -Verify that images of products are  displayed correctly.